Smith and Dale

 Smith and Dale were a famous American vaudeville comedy duo.
-They consisted of Joe Smith (born Joseph Sultzer on February 17, 1884 – February 22, 1981) and Charlie Dale (born Charles Marks on September 6, 1881 – November 16, 1971), who both grew up in the Jewish ghettos of New York City at the end of the 19th century.
+They consisted of Joe Smith (born Joseph Sultzer on February 17, 1884 – February 22, 1981) and Charlie Dale (born Charles Marks on September 6, 1881 – November 16, 1971), who both grew up on the Lower East Side of Manhattan at the end of the 19th century.
 Beginning in their adolescence, their career spanned the majority of their lives, with the two performing together continuously for more than seventy years.

 The duo were one of several famous comic performers of vaudeville, radio and movies that collectively originated from the same place and era.
 Other entertainers included Gallagher and Shean, George Burns, Eddie Cantor, George Jessel and the Marx Brothers.

 Early life and work

 Sultzer and Marks met as teenagers in the fall of 1898, when they accidentally ran into each other while cycling.
 Joe was cycling north on Eldridge Street on Manhattan's Lower East Side, while Charlie was cycling east on Delancey.
-As they argued over whose fault it was, the shopkeeper who rented the bikes, said: “You two sound like Weber and Fields.”
+As they argued over whose fault it was, the shopkeeper who rented the bikes said, "You two sound like Weber and Fields."
 Initially performing under the name Sultzer and Marks, they later renamed their act to Smith and Dale because a local printer gave them a good deal on business cards that read "Smith & Dale".
-These were initially intended for a team that had since decided on a different name - Moran and Mack, unrelated to the later group of the same name.
+These were initially intended for a team that had since decided on a different name – Moran and Mack, unrelated to the later group of the same name.
 Joe Sultzer became Joe Smith, and Charlie Marks became Charlie Dale.